 The current steering committee consists of the following members (in alphabetical order):

-- Joe W Graham (Software Engineer, State University of New York Downstate)
+Joe W. Graham (Research Scientist, State University of New York Downstate)

 Membership in the steering committee is a personal membership.
 Affiliations are listed for identification purposes only; steering committee members do not represent their employers or academic institutions.

 The project roadmap for the following five years (2019-2023) includes four large categories: quality control, development of new features, GUI extension, and dissemination and community engagement.
 The main targets for each category, and the estimated period

 2019-2021: Reliability - Test existing features, particularly recently added ones (RxD, subcellular connectivity, distributed saving, parameter optimization) such that they perform their intended function under all valid conditions and inputs.

 2020-2022: Robustness and error handling - Ensure the tool is able to cope with erroneous inputs and errors during execution.
 Improved tool robustness will include input validation, exception handling and informational messages.

 2022-2023: Reproducibility - Ensure simulation results are reproducible across the most common platforms, including different versions of operating systems, Python, NEURON, MPI library; and HPC platform setup (eg XSEDE/NSG, Google Cloud Platform).

 Development of new features:

 2020-2021: Macroscopic scale modeling - Extend the framework to support macroscale data (e.g. MRI, EEG, MEG) and models (e.g. mean field models), thus linking this scale to the underlying circuit, cellular and molecular mechanisms.